 On average, the English Springer Spaniel weighs about 40 to 50 pounds.

 They have small docked tails that complement their overall compact build.

 These lovely creatures have an average life span of 9 to 15 years.

 The Springer Spaniel is a versatile dog that is both a good hunter and a loyal companion.
 They are known to be very sweet-natured and friendly pups that are very obedient towards their owners and show eagerness to please their humans.

-Unlike most dogs, the Spaniel is not just friendly around humans but also around other dogs and enjoys to socialize and play around.
+Unlike most dogs, the Spaniel is not just friendly around humans but also around other dogs and enjoys socializing and playing around.
 They are especially fond of playing in the water and do well even when alone; however, if left on their own for too long, these pups can act aggressively out of boredom.

 These pups are so submissive and sweet that they make terrible guard dogs.
 They will bark at strangers but stop as soon as someone pets them.
 They are mostly curious little devils that enjoy exploring the outdoors with their humans.

 Well, all the dogs are good but certain dogs suit certain owners and certain environments.
 Likewise, the English Springer Spaniel has several good and bad traits that should be considered seriously before getting a puppy.
 So, let’s first explore the good things about this soulful dog.

 Excellent with other pets: If you already have other canine or non-canine pets and looking for another dog, Springer Spaniel is the right choice for you.
 It is peaceful and calm with other pets and won’t give you a tough time dealing with them.